Skip to main content

 Asset Class Unit of Measure Definition

-Grade A office SAR/sqm/year Built after 2015 or fully refurbished to international specification; central plant HVAC, raised floors or equivalent, minimum 3.0m slab-to-slab
+Grade A & B Office SAR/sqm/year Grade A: post-2015 or fully refurbished to international specification — central plant HVAC, raised floors or equivalent.
+Grade B: functional commercial office not meeting Grade A criteria.

-Serviced & furnished office SAR/workstation/month Fully fitted, managed workspace inclusive of furniture, IT infrastructure, and common facilities
+Serviced & Furnished SAR/desk/month Operator rate cards across KAFD, Olaya and King Fahd Road — fully fitted, managed workspace inclusive of furniture, IT infrastructure and common facilities.

 Market Observations (Qualitative)